code-grey/NewsAggregator/README.md

 ## Contributing

 We'd love your help to make this project even better!
 Whether you're a seasoned developer or just starting out, there are plenty of ways to contribute.
-Check out the "Future Enhancements" section for ideas, or feel free to propose your own.
+Check out the "Future Enhancements" section for ideas, or feel free to propose your own (just open an issue).

+P.S.
 Got a pun about cybersecurity?
 We'd love to hear it.
-Seriously.
+Seriously, append it to your final commit in the pull request.

 ## Future Enhancements

 We have some exciting plans for the future, including:

+*   **AI-Powered Summarization:** Using AI to generate concise summaries of articles (web scraping and cloud functions).
+*   **Semantic Similarity Search:** Finding articles that are semantically similar to the one you're reading.
 *   **Android Application:** A native Android app for a seamless mobile experience.
-*   **AI-Powered Summarization:** Using AI to generate concise summaries of articles.
-*   **Semantic Similarity Search:** Finding articles that are semantically similar to the one you're reading.
 *   **And much more!**